bcyphers/disqus-data/www/post.md

 "Topic modeling" is a class of machine learning algorithms that try to find the abstract "topics" which describe a corpus of text.
 Suppose you have a set of documents, like a collection of articles from a newspaper.
 Each article is probably *about* something (or a few different things).
 Words related to that something will probably show up more often than they do in other documents.
 An article about World War II will have the words "battle," "fascism" and "Hitler" more often than most other articles will.
 In contrast, all articles will use lots of generic words like "this," "is," etc. A topic modeler will take a set of documents and pull out groups of words that occur (1) often together in some documents and (2) seldom in others.

 For each forum with enough activity, I pulled down raw text from that forum's most active comment threads.
 I treated each thread like a document and trained a topic model on the set of all threads.
-I used [Non-negative Matrix Factorization]() to do the modeling, and generated forty topics in all.
+I used [Non-negative Matrix Factorization](https://en.wikipedia.org/wiki/Non-negative_matrix_factorization) to do the modeling, and generated forty topics in all.
 The rest of the details are beyond the scope of this post, but all the code is on [github](https://github.com/bcyphers/disqus-data).

 In the graphic above, the "Top topics" listed for each forum are the most common from all that forum's threads.
 The score next to each topic is the average "strength" of each topic in all of that forum's documents.
 You should notice a few topics dominating over a variety of forums: in his first thirty days, people talked a lot about Trump and the government.

-The chart below shows each of the forty topics, weighted by how common they are.
+The chart below shows each of the forty topics, each represented by a rectangle and weighted by how common it is.
 Hover over each topic bar to see which forums talk about it the most.
-And please take all of this with a block of salt: I'm very new to NLP, and may have made some grave statistical errors along the way.
-Please don't use any of this data as "evidence" to support anything consequential.
+And please take all of this with a block of salt: I'm very new to NLP and may have made some grave statistical errors along the way.
+Don't use any of this data as "evidence" to support anything consequential.

 <div class="container" id="topics">
 <div class="row">